belle2/basf2/online_book/fundamentals/02-datataking.rst

 processing.
 The relationship between each stage of processing (described below) is represented schematically in :numref:`fig:data_overview`.

-Prompt processing occurs when each new bucket of data is collected.
-A bucket typically comprises of the data collected from physics runs between subsequent maintenance days of operation, and therefore often spans a period of 2 weeks of runs.
-Prompt data is always obtained using the latest major software release, and utilises the best initial guess for calibrations based on the information of buckets and reprocessing campaigns.
-Each data bucket is available for use by analysts following prompt processing, with a higher bucket number indicating newer data.

-Conversely, reprocessed data, labelled with the prefix "proc" (e.g. proc13), contains a combination of buckets that have been processed again using the most refined knowledge of the required calibrations based on dedicated performance studies and information from previous prompt data campaigns.
-Furthermore, all fixes for bugs that were identified during the prompt processing are also included.
+Prompt processing occurs just after the data-tacking.
+Data is collected for a given amount of time, typically two weeks (colloquially called a "bucket"), then it is calibrated and processed, and then the process is iterated.
+Prompt data is always obtained using the latest major software release, and its calibration is complete, with quality that is not different from the reprocessed data.
+For this reason, most of the calibration performed in prompt is kept also for reprocessing.
+Prompt data is available for analysis after prompt processing, with a timescale of about 2 months.

+During a reprocessing, all data collected up to a given time is recalibrated and reprocessed.
+A reprocessing campaing, labelled with the prefix "proc" (e.g. proc13), is done every year or every two years (from 2023).
+The recalibration start from the prompt calibration, and it is refined if improved or new calibration were developed.
+A full reprocessing of data is perfromed using a major software release, so that all the dataset is available with a coherent processing.

-Both prompt and reprocessed datasets can be located on the grid by specifying the campaign e.g. bucket17 campaign for prompt data, and proc13 campaign for reprocessed data.
+Both prompt and reprocessed datasets can be accessed on the grid using the corresponding collections reported in the Data Production web page.

 .. _fig:data_overview:
 .. figure:: data_overview.png